 - MIT Program Description: Copy of the student’s MIT program description, including specific details about the program’s curriculum and structure.

-- Students Resume/CV: Copy of the student’s up-to-date resume/curriculum vitae (CV), detailing their educational, employment, and professional history—both foreign and domestic.
-This documentation may also be requested as part of a visa sticker/stamp application, interview, and for entry into the U.S. NOTE: Providing multiple versions of a resume/CV can cause confusion with U.S. immigration officials, therefore students should ensure consistency in their documentation.
+- Student’s Resume/CV: Copy of the student’s up-to-date resume/curriculum vitae (CV), detailing their educational, employment, and professional history—both foreign and domestic.
+This documentation may also be requested as part of a visa sticker/stamp application, interview, and for entry into the U.S. NOTE: Providing multiple versions of a resume/CV can cause confusion with U.S. immigration officials.
+Therefore, students should ensure consistency in their documentation.

 Additional Documentation for Visa Application and Interview